LubinKerhuel/hugo/content/author/lubin/_index.md

 $$

-This model based design method helped a lot to completed a [PhD thesis](http://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on bio-robotics from 2006 to 2009.
+This Model Based Design (MDB) method helped me to validate with real robots new signal processing proposed for my [PhD thesis](http://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on bio-robotics from 2006 to 2009.
-It reduces the time from the simulation or dSPACE test bench platform to our [autonomous robot](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721).
+It reduces the time from the first simulation to our [autonomous robot](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721) and replaced somehow our dSPACE platform.

-The same rapid prototyping scheme helped in developping various data fusion algorithm for sports applications at [MOVEA](https://www.ideas-laboratory.com/projects/movea/) in 2010-2011.
+I used the same Rapid Control Prototyping (RCP) to develop data fusion algorithm on motion analysis for wearable sports article at [MOVEA](https://www.ideas-laboratory.com/projects/movea/) in 2010-2011.

-I am now developping the [MPLAB blockset](https://www.microchip.com/simulinkblocks/) at [Microchip](https://www.microchip.com/) to target dsPIC and PIC32 microcontrollers.
+I joined [Microchip Technology](https://www.microchip.com/) where I am developing the [MPLAB blockset](https://www.microchip.com/simulinkblocks/) to target dsPIC and PIC32 microcontrollers.

-For company, scientists, and students, *model-based design enable focusing on ideas* rather than getting lost in the embedded programming requirements.
+For company, scientists, and students, *rapid prototyping enables focusing on new ideas* rather than getting into the details of embedded programming.
-Shortening the loop-(back) $\lbrace Simulation \Leftrightarrow Hardware \rbrace$ allows improving algorithms, getting better results, product, and possibly reduce the time to market.
+Shortening the loopback $\lbrace Simulation \Leftrightarrow Hardware \rbrace$ allows improving algorithms, obtaining better results, and reducing the time to market.

-The present website shares some experience with simulink as Rapid Prototyping tools through custom projects.
+The present website shares some experience through custom projects using Maltab/Simulink as Rapid Prototyping toolchain.
-All are based on the [Microchip blockset](https://www.microchip.com/simulinkblocks/) targetting dsPIC.
-It uses matlab/simulink with embedded coder toolboxes and its dependancies.
+Examples uses the (free) [Microchip blockset](https://www.microchip.com/simulinkblocks/) targeting dsPIC.

-None of the examples presented are a reference design endorsed by Microchip.
+Examples are not reference design and are not endorsed by Microchip.